TiberiuWSJ/Sports-News-Software-Design/README.md

 **Vue Router**: The official router for Vue.js, it deeply integrates with Vue.js core to make building single-page applications a breeze.

+### Frontend Components
+- **Navbar**: Displays navigation links, notifications, favorites, and a search bar.
+- **Login and Signup**: Handles user authentication.
+- **Profile**: Allows users to update their personal information and preferences.
+- **Story Management**: For journalists and admins to create, update, and delete stories.
+- **Story Detail**: Displays the content of a single story.
+- **Favorites Management**: Allows users to view and manage their favorite stories.
+- **Notifications**: Displays notifications for users.

 ## Technical Architecture

 ### RESTful API Design